redsanket/spark/external/starling/guide/data/index.rst

    </tbody></table>

 .. note:: Be careful with your selects from this table.
 There are multiple entries for each data set.
-There will be an entry for each datasource and one for each dataset.
+There will be an entry for each data source and one for each data set.
 Also, if there are duplicate sources inside each config, there will be duplicate entries in this table.

 .. note:: ``target_type`` is not really the type of target since it can be either source or
           target.
-This corresponds to the Sources or Targets tags inside a GDM dataset configuration file.
+This corresponds to the Sources or Targets tags inside a GDM data set configuration file.

 starling_gdm_data_definition
 ############################

-Source Log: GDM dataset configuration
+Source Log: GDM data set configuration

-The ``starling_gdm_data_definition`` table has the following schema (apart from the partioning keys ``console`` and ``dt``):
+The ``starling_gdm_data_definition`` table has the following schema (apart from the partitioning keys ``console`` and ``dt``):

 .. raw:: html